Sveriges Radio P2

 P2 (pe två) is one of the four main radio channels operated by Sweden's national publicly funded radio broadcasting organization Sveriges Radio (SR).
 It broadcasts music (principally classical music and jazz) and also carries educational programming as well as programmes in minority languages.
 P2 was officially similar and related to BBC Radio 3.

 History

 The channel began life on 26 November 1955 as Sweden's second radio channel.
 In 1966, SR gave its channels distinct profiles, making P2 the channel for education, regional programming, and "serious" music.
 Regional radio later became local radio and was moved to P3 – still later to P4 – leaving P2 with the profile it has today.

-The music played on P2 is mostly classical in the broadest sense (from the earliest known compositions to 20th-century and contemporary works), but also features jazz, folk and "world music": in this respect P2 can be compared to^{according to whom?} many other similar public radio stations around the world, such as ABC Classic FM, BBC Radio 3, CBC Radio 2, DR P2, France Musique, Polskie Radio Dwójka, RDP Antena 2, RNE Radio Clásica, WDR 3, and Ylen Klassinen.
+The music played on P2 is mostly classical in the broadest sense (from the earliest known compositions to 20th-century and contemporary works), but also features jazz, folk and "world music": in this respect P2 can be compared to many other similar public radio stations around the world, such as ABC Classic, BBC Radio 3, CBC Radio 2, DR P2, France Musique, Polskie Radio Dwójka, RDP Antena 2, RNE Radio Clásica, WDR 3, and Ylen Klassinen.
 P2 also features contemporary electronic music two hours a week.